jpalardy/vim-slime-ext-plugins/README.md

 ### Registering the plugin

 Vim-slime looks for the configuration function and the target function in two variables : `slime_target_send` and `slime_target_config`.
-Note that these variables can be defined globally or on a per-buffer lever.
+Note that these variables can be defined globally or on a per-buffer level.
 The variable at buffer level takes precedence.
 In your configuration file, you can simply add :

 ```vimscript
 let g:slime_target_send="SlimeFooPluginSend"